Laser Remote Cutting of Anode Battery Foil: A Comparison of Different Laser Setups

 Figure 1: Common lithium-ion battery structures; left cylindrical – right pouch

 The tailoring of electrode foils traditionally relies on mechanical cutting processes such as punching and blade cutting, which exhibits notable drawbacks, such as tool wear, metal layer smearing, and limited contour adaptability.
 Changing the shape of the electrode requires redesigning of the cutting tools, which increases costs.
-In contrast, laser cutting has emerged as a proven, efficient, and reliable manufacturing method, already used across industries.
-The distinct advantages of laser cutting, including a non-contact process, and high processing speed outweigh those of mechanical cutting.
+In contrast, laser remote cutting has emerged as a proven, efficient, and reliable manufacturing method, already used across industries.
+The distinct advantages of laser remote cutting, including a non-contact process, and high processing speed outweigh those of mechanical cutting.
 Notably, the simplicity and cost-effectiveness of laser cutting geometry redesign and its excellent suitability for in-line roll-to-roll processes further underscores its superiority over mechanical processes.

 While both coated copper anode and coated aluminum cathode foils are integral to battery manufacturing, this paper’s focus primarily centers on the challenges and advancements in cutting coated copper anode materials.
 The comprehensive scope and intricate parameters involved, coupled with the need for detailed microscopic analysis, necessitated this strategic focus.
 Nevertheless, it is imperative to acknowledge the equal importance of enhancing cathode cutting methods.
 Tests on a similar scale to the anode processing described here have also been carried out in our laboratories for cathode processing and can be discussed with interested partners on request.